Reviving the Creative Disturbance Publishing (CDP) Project

 The Team

-The work of reviving the Creative Disturbance Podcast (now Publishing) project kicked off on June 20th, 2024.
+The work of reviving the Creative Disturbance Publishing (now Publishing) project kicked off on June 20th, 2024.
 The team working on the project comprised 6 members and adopted the agile project management approach.

 What is Agile Project Management?